cocos-creator/creator-api-docs-2.x/zh/classes/ContentStrategy.md

   - [`preApply`](#preapply) Manipulation before applying the strategy
-  - [`apply`](#apply) Function to apply this strategy The return value is {scale: [scaleX, scaleY], viewport: {cc.Rect}}, The target view can then apply these value to itself, it's preferred not to modify directly its private variables
+  - [`apply`](#apply) Function to apply this strategy
   - [`postApply`](#postapply) Manipulation after applying the strategy